dattgoswami/my-blog-vue/README.md

 ## Description

-My Blog App is a simple Vue.js application that fetches and displays blog posts from the Hatchways API based on the selected tag and sorting options.
-It allows users to filter and sort the blog posts based on their preferences.
+My Blog App is a simple Vue.js application that fetches and displays blog posts from the Hatchways API based on the selected tag.
+It allows users to sort the blog posts based on their preferences.

 ## Project Setup